heliholic/devel/REF-DESIGN.md

 The DSM port shall be labelled as "DSM".

-The RX is connected to the MCU pin PA9 (UART1).
+The signal pin is connected to the MCU pin PA9.

 ### Expansion Port A